 1. Sweater.
 A good sweater is one of the things I refuse to travel without, regardless of where I’m going– because I know I’ll be freezing on the plane without it.
 A good, multi-purpose sweater for cold planes, trains, buses, hostels, and savasana is a must.
 Free People Movement’s Better Days Sweat is oversized, cute, and has pockets.
 Yes, pockets.

 2. Joggers.
 Why pack joggers?
 They’re about as multi-purpose as it gets.
 Cold night on the beach?
 Joggers.
 On the plane?
 Joggers.
 Bedtime?
 Joggers.
 Yoga?
 Joggers.
 Running to the Carrefour?
 Joggers.
 For a more casual pair, I love the Everyday Pants by Zella, Nordstrom’s in-house yoga brand.
-For a pair that’s really comfortable but looks ~fancy~ go for Athleta’s Skyline pant.
+For a pair that’s really comfortable but a bit upscale, go for lululemon’s Relaxed High-Rise Jogger.

 3. Tee.
 A few good yoga tees will go a long way– if you pack the right ones, you can wear them for travel, a day out exploring, and your morning Down Dog.
 I love the Prana Revere Short-Sleeve Tee — it’s super comfy and soft, and comes in several different colors.